 TRACS Standard 17.11 requires: “The institution’s assessment of student achievement includes retention rates, course completion rates, graduation rates, job placement rates, and state or other licensing examinations.
 Student achievement information is made available to the public.
 (IER) §602.16(a)(1)i.”

 This student achievement data, along with many other statistics about Bennett’s Belles, may be found in the Bennett Fact Book.

 Enrollment, Progression, Retention and Graduation Rates

-Retention Rate: A measure of the rate at which students persist in their educational program, expressed as a percentage.
-This is the percentage of first-time, full-time degree seeking students from the previous fall who either re-enrolled or successfully completed their program by the current fall.
+The retention rate is a measure of the rate at which students persist in their educational program, expressed as a percentage.
+This is the percentage of first-time, full-time degree-seeking students from the previous fall who re-enrolled in the following fall.

 Course Progression Rates

 Course completion rates are calculated from the ratio of the sum of course hours earned to the sum of course hours attempted by students, excluding withdrawals.